-The OMG Foundation is launching a new project to support the network called BOBA.
-BOBA is a governance token, meaning you can use it to vote on proposals as to how the network is run.
+A governance token, BOBA can be used to vote on proposals as to how the network is run.
 You will also be able to stake BOBA to earn a portion of the transaction fees levied by the network.

-BOBA will be dropped in the wallets of OMG token holders.
-For each OMG token someone holds in their wallet on a participating exchange, or tokens held in certain liquidity pools, on November 12, 2021, the Boba Network will deposit an equivalent amount of OMG tokens.
-Token holders will receive 28% of the total supply of BOBA; a treasury will hold 42%, strategic investors will receive another 10% and the team will retain 20%.
+BOBA was dropped in the wallets of OMG token holders.
+For each OMG token someone holds in their wallet on a participating exchange, or tokens held in certain liquidity pools, on November 12, 2021, the Boba Network deposited an equivalent amount of OMG tokens.
+Token holders received 28% of the total supply of BOBA; a treasury will hold 42%, strategic investors will receive another 10% and the team will retain 20%.

 How to buy OMG

 The easiest place to buy OMG is on cryptocurrency exchanges.
 There are two types of cryptocurrency exchanges.
 The first are companies that maintain matching engines that let you trade with other users.
 Established cryptocurrency exchanges charge low fees and offer high liquidity.

 To buy OMG, you’ll need to create an account with one of these services.
 To do so on a centralized cryptocurrency exchange, you’ll need to create an account.
 To trade in large amounts, you’ll likely have to provide some form of identification, like a driver’s license or a passport.

 Once confirmed, you can wire money to the exchange and use it to buy cryptocurrencies.
 Note that many cryptocurrency exchanges do not insure deposits and are not regulated; you are entrusting them with your funds.
-Previous exchanges have turned out to be scams.
+Some exchanges have turned out to be scams.